evaaaaawu/evaaaaawu.com/src/content/en/about-javascript-data-types.md

 featured: false
 ---

+## JavaScript Has Two Main Data Types: "Primitive Values" and "Objects"

-JavaScript has two main data types: primitives and objects.
-Primitives include String, Boolean, Number, BigInt, Undefined, Null, and Symbol.
+Primitive values include String, Boolean, Number, BigInt, Undefined, Null, and Symbol.
 They are immutable, meaning we cannot change the value itself.
-When you want to update data, you can only "create a new value to replace the old one."
+When you want to update the data, you can only create a new value to replace the old one.

 Objects include Array, Function, and Objects.
 They are mutable and exist as references.
-So when we mutate an object or array in a variable, the reference of that variable doesn't change, only the content is modified.
-Therefore, when you want to change a variable's reference or avoid modifying the content of an existing object or array, you should create a brand new object or array to replace the old one.
+When we mutate an object or array in a variable, the reference itself doesn't change—only the content is modified.
+Therefore, when you want to change a variable's reference or prevent existing object or array content from being modified, you should create an entirely new object or array to replace the existing one.

-To identify a variable's data type, you can use the typeof method.
-However, there's one exception: typeof null returns "object," which is a historical artifact in JavaScript.
-Because the cost of fixing this bug was too high, this error still exists today.
-Another thing to note is that typeof function () { } returns "function," but typeof [ ] returns "object."
-So to determine whether a variable is an object or an array, you should use the Array.isArray() or Object.prototype.toString.call() method.
+## To Identify a Variable's Data Type, You Can Use the typeof Operator

+However, there's one exception: typeof null returns "object".
+This is a historical artifact in JavaScript.
+Because the cost of fixing this bug would be too high, this error still persists to this day.

+Note that typeof function () { } returns "function", but typeof [ ] returns "object".
+So to determine whether a variable is an object or an array, you should use Array.isArray() or Object.prototype.toString.call() methods.

-Here are examples of Array.isArray() and Object.prototype.toString.call() methods:
+Below are examples of Array.isArray() and Object.prototype.toString.call() methods:

 <picture>
   <source srcset="/images/article-contents/webp/about-javascript-data-types/code-1.webp" type="image/webp">